torchbox/design-in-browser-bootstrap/README.md

 `git clone https://github.com/Loque-/design-in-browser-bootstrap.git new-project`.
 - [ ] **Name the project:** Open `package.json` and replace the `name` with your project name [following npm guidelines](http://browsenpm.org/package.json#name).
 - [ ] **Setup git**: Run `npm run git:init` in the root of your new project to remove existing git links with this repository and create a fresh project with the directory as is committed.
-- [ ] **Install dependancies** Within your newely created directory, run `npm install`
+- [ ] **Install dependancies** Run `npm install` to run the install process.

+Done!

 ## Developing with it

-*After running `npm run lab` you will need to navigate manually to the `/patternlab/` directory in your browser e.g: http://localhost:3000/patternlab/*
+*After running `npm run lab` you will need to navigate manually to the `/patternlab/` directory in your browser e.g: http://localhost:3000/patternlab/ - this is to ensure patternlab can run alongside projects and also leaves the index for a cover page on prototypes.
+Example to come later.*

 * To start the development environment `npm run lab` - to stop this process press `ctrl + c`
 * Source files for developing your project are in `site` and the distribution folder for the compiled assets is `dist`.
 Any changes made to files in the `dist` directory will be overwritten.